Yubo Launches Personalised Moderation Feature

 Margaux Liquard, Lead Safety Manager at Yubo says, “There is nothing more important to us than the safety and wellbeing of our users.
 The introduction of our Muted Words feature is another step we are taking to ensure that everyone can use the app without fear of judgement or harassment, and empower our community to choose what they want or don’t want to be exposed to.
 As more and more young people connect online it’s never been more imperative to educate them on online behaviours and the consequences that certain words can have on others.”

 Alongside the introduction of Muted Words, Yubo is also helping to combat online bullying through different partnerships and in-app campaigns.
 To help change behaviour and educate its user base on the impacts of bullying it is working alongside the NCMEC (US), Childnet and The Diana Award (UK), E-enfance (France) and Save the Children (Denmark).

-Together they aims to make the internet a safe place for young people, and by partnering with these NGOs, Yubo remind its users that there is no tolerance for inappropriate behaviour and online abuse as well as providing resources for those affected by abuse online.
+Together they aim to make the internet a safe place for young people, and by partnering with these NGOs, Yubo reminds its users that there is no tolerance for inappropriate behaviour and online abuse as well as providing resources for those affected by abuse online.
 Working with The Diana Award, Yubo will be engaging its community to ask questions and have a constructive discussion through an in-app talk that the Diana Award will be hosting.

-Will Gardner, Director at Childnet says, “At Childnet we have been actively working to tackle online sexual harassment amongst young people, and we are excited to be partnering with Yubo to help reach out to young people directly using their service to give them the information and advice on what to do about online sexual harassment when it happens.
+Will Gardner, Director at Childnet says, “At Childnet, we have been actively working to tackle online sexual harassment amongst young people, and we are excited to be partnering with Yubo to help reach out to young people directly using their service to give them the information and advice on what to do about online sexual harassment when it happens.
 Online sexual harassment is a form of sexual violence and can have a real and lasting impact on those that are targeted as well as on those that witness this behaviour.
 Supporting young people with this issue is vital and this collaboration with Yubo makes this possible.”